jf-lab/jflab/pages/contact.md

 title: 'Contact Us'
 permalink: /contact/
 ---
-If you're interested in joining the lab...etc.
+If you're interested in joining the lab...